chriscraws/dart-shader/README.md

 # dart-shader

-Dart libarary for creating shaders that can be evaluated in Dart or compiled to SPIR-V.
+This library is under development, not ready for use.

+Intended to support writing fragment shaders for Flutter, in Dart.